TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | `disabled` | Disables the redirection.
 Calls made by the app to an area will only see files in that area and will not receive COW (unless handled by the MSIX runtime itself). |

- the dll based on the process it is running under.

 # JSON Examples
 To make things simpler to understand, here is a potential example configuration object that is using the built in defaults application to most applications: